magento/quality-patches/README.md

-# Quality Patches Tool (QPT)
+# Quality Patches Tool

 Welcome to the Quality Patches Tool!

 ## Overview

-Quality Patches Tool is designed to distribute quality patches across Adobe Commerce and Magento OS users so that users can get the latest available patches, select the required, and apply them.
+Quality Patches Tool is a command-line tool that delivers quality patches for Adobe Commerce and Magento Open Source.
+It allows you to:
+- view the general information about the latest patches
+- apply patches
+- revert previously applied patches

+Quality patches are provided by Adobe support and Magento OS community.

 ## Installation